-This is a week in paradise.
-Not only does this trip include some of the most beautiful cycling on offer in South Asia, it also includes some amazing lodgings, food to remember, and a cultural experience like no other.
+Take a week-long cycling holiday in paradise.
+Not only does this trip include some of the most beautiful bike riding in South Asia, it also includes some amazing lodgings, food to remember, and a cultural experience like no other.

-A small island with a big heart, Sri Lanka is known for its tea plantations and it is these very plantations that we spend two days riding through.
+Sri Lanka, a small island with a big heart, is known for its tea plantations that we will spend two days riding through.
 We also take in the city of Kandy with its sacred Buddha tooth relic and pleasant climate.
-We pass by Yala National Park where we often see animal and birdlife and we spend a day on the southern coast with its crashing surf and relaxed vibe.
+Pass by Yala National Park where we often see animal and birdlife and spend a day on the southern coast with its crashing surf and relaxed pace of life.

-A great trip to pick up as part of a wider Sri Lanka holiday, or the mainstay of your adventure, this is a great tour finishing in the historic trade city of Galle.
+This is a great trip to pick up as part of a wider Sri Lanka holiday, or the mainstay of your adventure.
+Tour this fascinating country before finishing in the historic trade city of Galle.